You can only stay lost for so long…

-She did give me those new, bright yellow flip-flops, after all, he thought.
+After all, he thought, she did give me those new, bright yellow flip-flops.
 She digs me.

-Bim was so busy grinning at that memory and slowly paddling his float in a circle that he didn’t notice a car pull up.
+Bim was so busy grinning at that memory and slowly paddling his float in a circle that he didn’t hear a car pull up.

 To be continued…